kms1212/foliOS/docs/index.md

 ## Policy

-Write design intent and operational contracts here.
+Write design intent and operational contracts in this tree.
+The markdown files are included in the Doxygen input set so conceptual design notes and generated API reference can be browsed from the same documentation build.
 Generated reference output belongs under the build directory, normally under `build/docs/doxygen`.

 Avoid documenting aspirational features as if they are already complete.
 When a feature is still a research direction, say so directly and point readers to the